mdconaway/sails-ember-rest/README.md

 THIS PACKAGE DERIVES THE MAJORITY OF ITS ORIGINAL IDEAS AND CODE FROM THE FOLLOWING LIBRARY: [Sails-Ember-REST](https://github.com/mdconaway/sails-ember-rest)

-Sails-Hook-Ember-JSONAPI is a port of the popular [Sails-Ember-Rest](https://github.com/mdconaway/sails-ember-rest) library that directly supports the Ember Data REST-Adapter.
+Sails-Generate-Ember-JSONAPI is a port of the popular [Sails-Ember-Rest](https://github.com/mdconaway/sails-ember-rest) library that directly supports the Ember Data REST-Adapter.
 Although the REST-envelope style format is perfectly supported, Ember.js prefers the more expressive [JSON API](http://jsonapi.org/) standard.